Communities in the

 Sheila first got involved with Project Propel in 2013, volunteering in various program activities.
 Sheila offers support and guidance on administrative and financial matters as her busy schedule allows.
 She is adept in our Oracle NetSuite database and has helped in developing a business model for the EcoWings livelihood program.
 An MBA graduate herself, she truly enjoys seeing other women achieve economic empowerment!

-Jon's innate ability to connect with others is essential for his role as Community Engagement Manager.
+Jon's innate ability to connect with others is essential for his role as Field Officer.
 He possesses a genuine care for preserving the health of the natural environment.
 He has enjoyed forming of relationships and learning the cultures and traditions of the Manide people.
-He coordinates the agriculture and WASH programs among the Manide communities in Bicol and liaises with tribal leadership, LGUs and partners on program activities.
+He coordinates the rural agriculture and WASH programs and liaises with partner organizations, tribal leadership, and local government units on program activities.

 SARASWOTI BHURTEL GAUTAM